Can Verizon Compete With Google and Facebook?

 In recent years, Google and Facebook have exponentially taken over the universe of online ads and currently hold 40.7 percent and 19.7 percent of the United States digital ad market respectively.
 The two companies will total over 100 billion in online ad revenue in 2017 (over 70 million for Google; 30 million for Facebook) amounting to just under half of the world’s total digital ad spend.

-This duopoly will only continue its dominance when Google releases its new ad blocker later this year.
+This duopoly will only continue its dominance as Google releases its new ad blocker.
 But if there is one company able to take a bite out of the ad spend of Google and Facebook, it’s Verizon.

 Verizon is the most viable candidate after purchasing Yahoo/AOL for $4.48 billion.
 This gives Verizon substantially more data to use for targeted ads, and potentially more ad campaign power as it takes over One by AOL, AOL’s ad platform.